Avoid Duplication

 Duplication at the Same Level of Detail

-Unlike the previous case, duplications of information described at the same level of detail are more explicit and could be avoided more easily.
-It typically occurs when the same thing is described from multiple perspectives (for example, using different diagrams), or when descriptions of different aspects share the same components.
+Unlike the previous case, duplications of information described at the same level of detail are more explicit and can be avoided more easily.
+This typically occurs when the same thing is described from multiple perspectives (for example, using different diagrams), or when descriptions of different aspects share the same components.
 In the following picture, the purpose of the model on the left is to outline which systems are related and how, while the model on the right describes a concrete use case.

 Minimizing Duplications

-1. Don't copy information, reference it
+- Don't copy information, reference it

-2. All artifacts are captured in the repository just once and have a unique identifier
+- All artifacts are captured in the repository just once and have a unique identifier

-3. All artifacts have a single responsibility
+- All artifacts have a single responsibility

 Why should the artifacts not be duplicated and only referenced?